12-Studio/Tackl/docs/GSAP-OLD.md

 import ScrollTrigger from 'gsap/ScrollTrigger';

-// Ideally register plugins in the root component not on the component that uses the plugin gsap.registerPlugin(ScrollTrigger);
+// Ideally register plugins in the root component not on the component that uses the plugin
+// We do the imports for this in the root component <AnimationPlugins>
+gsap.registerPlugin(ScrollTrigger);
 ```